 So for example, when Clorox released earnings last year… I recommended an overnight trade on it.

 The earnings release was positive…

+The stock jumped 11% in just a day…

-And we made a quick 80%.
+And yet we made a quick 80% overnight.

 On the other hand, we also recommended a play on Advanced Auto Parts when earnings came out in May of 2023.

 And those earnings were terrible.
-They missed Wall Street’s expectations and shares plummeted 35%
+They missed Wall Street’s expectations and shares plummeted 35% in a day…

-But because these trades win in both directions, 293% overnight
+But because these trades win in both directions, it was still one of our biggest winners… 293% overnight!

 So this has worked incredibly well for us on earnings.